LeBarbouze/tunacell/README.md

       \__|\__,_|_| |_|\__,_|\___\___|_|_|

-`tunacell`, or in its shorter form `tuna`, is a Python package that provides tools to analyze data from time-lapse movies of dividing micro-organisms.
+`tunacell` is a Python package that provides tools to analyze data from time-lapse movies of dividing micro-organisms.

 # Main features